 Aaron Hernandez, former player for the NFL's New England Patriots, attends a pre-trial hearing in connection with the death of semi-pro football player Odin Lloyd.

-When former Patriots tight end Aaron Hernandez was charged with first degree murder this past summer, the incident led to another round of critics speculating whether the NFL had a crime problem.
+When former Patriots tight end Aaron Hernandez was charged with first degree murder, the incident led to another round of critics speculating whether the NFL had a crime problem.

 While the 687 player arrests since January 2000 may sound like a lot, according to one study, arrests are actually on the decline since 2006.
 Part of the perception that the NFL is riddled with criminals is due to the immediate media splash that high-profile athletes make when arrested.